Enjoy the immense beauty of Svalbard on this high Arctic adventure, an expedition cruise among whales, walruses, polar bears and a million sea birds

 Cat.
 G single cabin £795

 SAS Plus from £515

-Air travel and taxes, all port charges, AECO fees, transfers, 2 nights’ hotel, 7-night cruise, breakfast daily, 1 dinner, full board on cruise including complimentary tea and coffee, on board lectures, excursions, services of expedition leaders, local expert guides and representatives.
+Air travel and taxes, all port charges, AECO fees, transfers, 2 night's accommodation, 7-night cruise, breakfast daily, full board on cruise including complimentary tea and coffee, on board lectures, excursions, services of expedition leaders, local expert guides and representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.